reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-hanlding.md

 * Second is an additional human-readable message which gives more information on the error and even some hints on how to fix them or link to API doc(The way [GitHub APIs](https://docs.github.com/en/free-pro-team@latest/rest/guides/getting-started-with-the-rest-api) does).
 * We will add an optional `stackTrace` field which will help us in debugging in the development environment.
 * Lastly, we also need to make provisions for giving validations errors in the response.
+You can find out more about bean validations in this article on [Handling Validations with Spring Boot](https://reflectoring.io/bean-validation-with-spring-boot/).

 Keeping these points in mind we will go with the following payload: